stooged/PS5-Server-Pico/README.md

 This is a project designed for the <a href=https://www.raspberrypi.com/products/raspberry-pi-pico/>Raspberry Pi Pico W</a> board to provide a wifi http(s) server, dns server.

-it is for the <a href=https://github.com/Cryptogenic/PS5-4.03-Kernel-Exploit>PS5 4.03 Kernel Exploit</a>.
+it is for the <a href=https://github.com/Cryptogenic/PS5-IPV6-Kernel-Exploit>PS5 3.xx / 4.xx Kernel Exploit</a>.

+using this fork of the exploit <a href=https://github.com/idlesauce/PS5-Exploit-Host>PS5 3.xx / 4.xx Kernel Exploit</a> by idlesauce.

 <br>